Zines

 Discovering security problems early in the development cycle is only the first step toward creating more secure and reliable applications, says Parasoft's Wayne Ariola in an interview with Artima.
-For developers to work effectively, addressing security-related coding issues must be integrated into developers' daily workflow.
+For developers to work effectively in a security-conscious environment, addressing security-related coding issues must be integrated in developers' daily workflow.

 In this article, which is based on Chapter 1 of the book, Programming in Scala, you'll get an overview of the Scala language and insights into its design.